America needs a vision for space.

 Conservatives are equally ambitious.
 They wish to have an impact on our national politics and fundamentally reshape the public safety net, how much government spends, and the size and scope of what the federal government does on a daily basis.
 Conservatives seek to reshape, reduce, or eliminate spending programs that total several trillion dollars each year.
 They also seek to achieve very large philosophical, cultural and behavioral changes in how citizens behave and engage socially and economically.
-There are virtues in this as well and some of the ideas are worthy and worth considering regardless of where you sit on the political spectrum.
+There are some virtues in this agenda and some of the ideas are worthy and worth considering regardless of where you sit on the political spectrum.
 But the bigger point is that as a movement, it is hugely ambitious.

 Third – It will have less opposition.

 Opposition is likely to be much less limited and hostile to an enhanced space program.
 In many respects, a vastly larger effort in space comes at less political cost and provokes fewer established industries and interests than the much larger and more ambitious examples of Environmentalism and Conservatism.
 Of course spending more in one place threatens expenditures elsewhere, but a ramp-up in funding for space does not create an existential threat to entire industries or bedrock values.
 The opposition, therefore, will not be as impassioned, intense, or organized.
 It will have opponents, but some of them are relatively small or do not clearly realize their own self-interest.

 In fact, we might be able to enlist many larger movements and interest groups.
 I’ll offer some examples.